 The content from IRDC was so inspiring we just had to share more!
 For part one of our key takeaways check out our previous blog here.

 We just got back to the office with fresh knowledge and inspiration from the International Retail Design Conference, held in Montreal, Canada.

 While at a tradeshow in Las Vegas, I was on a mission to traverse the seemingly endless aisles of slot machines and gaming tables to try and find places to shop.
-Las Vegas has a solid mix of shops that range from high-end to low-end and everything in-between.
-For this reason, I thought it would be great to treat myself and see how brands separate themselves from their competition.

 “Creating a great omnichannel experience” is constantly being thrown around in the retail world but what exactly does it mean and is it here to stay?

 Yes, I COULD just go to Sephora.com and place an order, replenish my current favorites and try new items based on savvy recommendations fueled by my past purchase history, and I do this from time to time for convenience sake, however, it’s just way more fun to visit a Sephora store!